 Below are some fabrication pictures for the end insulators:

-Here is how I make my antenna connections to a balun or feed point:
+Here is how I make my antenna connections to the balun or feed point:

 Here's how I make my baluns:

-The first contact I ever made with this prototyped antenna was the Calahari Desert of South Africa on 17m with 75 watts.
+The first contact I ever made with the prototype of this antenna was the Calahari Desert of South Africa on 17m with 75 watts.
 (8400 miles with a 59 report)

 The first contact